alexmarinos87/weekly-data-builds/pandas-numpy-time-series_18-2025/README.md

 * **Readable and Documented:** The project is well-commented and the file structure is intuitive

 ### Areas for Improvement
-* **Missing Data Sensitivity:** The growth calculation can be distorted by very small or missing values, producing unrealistic percentages

-* **Extreme Outliers:** Without capping or filtering, some growth rates may appear exaggerated (e.g. ±700%) especially when smoothing = 1

 * **No Data Validation Layer:** There is no formal schema or validation to ensure the CSV structure matches expectations before parsing